RitchieLab/GWAS-QC/README.md

 ```

 ## Starting out
-* Data is already Build 38 so it doesn't need ot be lifted over from Build 37 to 38 using liftOver
+* Data is already Build 38 so it doesn't need to be lifted over from Build 37 to 38 using liftOver
 * Split data if its size maxes out the TOPMed Server
 * Calculating freq
 * Check SNPs